 Short Volatility Alert: Ecopetrol S.A.

-On Friday, shares of Ecopetrol S.A.
+On Wednesday, shares of Ecopetrol S.A.
 (NYSE: EC) experienced volatile short activity.
-After the activity, the stock price went up +1.94% to $11.03.
+After the activity, the stock price went down -3.57% to $11.07.

 The overall sentiment for EC has been Bearish.

 The signal from the volatility alert is trending Bearish.
-Therefore, the recommendation is to Increase Short Exposure.
+Therefore, the recommendation is to Strong Sell.

 Overview: